-A look down the center.
+A look down the center of my homemade swamp cooler.
 The pad kept sagging down so I eventually zip tied it to the sides of the bucket so it would stay all the way up.
 Here is a picture of the bucket and pump sitting inside the tote.

 The lid is snapped on and you can see it fits up against the top of the cooling pad.
 I cut the 6 inch hole for the fan with a razor.
 This lid had rings in the center so all I had to do was follow them and I got a really good cut out for the fan.